- Last OnlineDec 9, 2:14 PM

 Nov 4, 2023

 I figured out who the killer was by the 4th or 5th episode, which completely killed the mystery.
 There were also plenty of illogical moments, like when the MC discovers his mom dead and instead of being devastated or focused on clearing his name, he floods the scene.
 Rather than giving testimony to prove his innocence, he just brushes it off.
-The surrounding characters didn’t help either—they felt like plot devices, flat and boring, with nothing to offer beyond being supportive.
+The surrounding characters didn’t help either—they never felt compelling and remained as mere plot devices, flat and boring, with nothing to offer beyond being supportive to the MC.

 ...